 Reaching the intersection of the gaping ceiling and the top of the buried arches of the chamber entrance, Kayah searched the outside palace grounds from a superior position.
-A crenulated border divided the stronghold gloom from the Rampart’s ambient illumination.
+A crenulated border divided the stronghold gloom from the rampart’s ambient illumination.
 Invasive light pried through the same fissured wall as she entered, along with an oppressing flame that lay siege to the main gateway.
 Fear grasped her as she witnessed a slender profile stroll across the submergent drawbridge.
 A darkened silhouette with sharpened edges along the limbs and narrow tattered cloak that hung heavy in the windless air.
-Undaunted and unflinching, the cindered man approached.
+Undaunted and unflinching, the Cindered Man approached.
 The act itself stunned Kayah, leaving her to watch the inescapable fire that drifted above her impending captor.

 As the flaming shard breached the gateway's threshold, the prowlers, veiled in shadow and clustered near the wall's fissure, shifted towards the encroaching light.
 Kayah's unfolding plan boosted her confidence as she witnessed the confrontation.
 A cindered stare snapped to her, locking her eyes and shriveling her strengthened poise.
 Even drowned in the blazing flame above, his gaze held tiny searing embers.
 The shivering exchange froze her with fright.

 Swallowing her rising fear, she watched her first defender assault the executioner's arena, a rooted stage showered in fiery light.
-The prowler's disproportionate upper appendages held an eerie similarity to the cindered man's arms, despite their shorter stature.
+The prowler's disproportionate upper appendages held an eerie similarity to the Cindered Man's arms, despite their shorter stature.
 The general resemblance of something that was previously human leaped with an erratic bipedal gait between broken statues and heavy bricks, flinging them with relative ease in the executioner's direction.
 With each heave, frantic strength ripped stone from the stubborn root's hopeless escape.
 Kayah's pursuer sidestepped a cracked headless torso while the other stony limbs and carved blocks missed their target, rolling through the gate or ricocheting off the wall's foundation.

 Unusual guttural chirps, from behind and above the intact dome, startled Kayah.
 They dredged primal fears of aerial predators buried deep within her subconscious.
 Cobbles rained down on the curved roof, coupled with whipping sounds through the air.
 The shard's flame fought against the gusts of loosely feathered wings.
 Stretched and weakened, the ravian’s patagium struggled to keep the obscured ravian bodies airborne.
-The larger of the two shoved clawed feet towards the cindered man as it succumbed to its own gravity.
+The larger of the two shoved clawed feet towards the Cindered Man as it succumbed to its own gravity.
 A lightning quick flick and a loud bang responded, followed by another dodge.
 Muffled cracks folded into a lifeless heap from the prowler's momentum as it plummeted to the ground.

-The cindered man's stance switched to offense as he fired four booms with a raised arm, revealing the strange weapon.
+The Cindered Man's stance switched to offense as he fired four booms with a raised arm, revealing the strange weapon.
 It resembled a small metal tool adorned with gear-like objects and lacked any discernible cutting edge.
 Cracks echoed from a hardened surface across the palace grounds, missing all the visible targets.
 The still-breathing long necked ravian, previously distracted by the floating flame, snapped its ravenous maw.
-Wide jaws packed with teeth sank into the cindered man's shoulder, forcing a disheveled grunt.
+Wide jaws packed with teeth sank into the Cindered Man's shoulder, forcing a disheveled grunt.
 Annoyed by the chomping fiend, he torqued his body, dragging the coiling ravian neck and its winged embrace.
 The flaming shard mimicked the motions of the twisting, violent dance.